Agnès Varda Goes from Film Buff to Filmmaker

-A conversation with the legendary artist, whose new documentary Faces Places (Visages Villages) will premiere at TIFF '17
+A conversation with the legendary director, whose new documentary Faces Places is playing now at TIFF Bell Lightbox

 From her signature strawberry cream bowl cut to her no-holds-barred filmmaking, everything about the legendary French New Wave director Agnès Varda is iconic.
-Last year at TIFF, during a period in which she attended several parties held in her honour (including the announcement of the TIFF filmmaker lounge, Varda, where she most famously took a five-minute nap), she conducted an interview with The Review about her trajectory in film and why she keeps making movies.
+At TIFF '16, during a period in which she attended several parties held in her honour (including the announcement of the TIFF filmmaker lounge, Varda, where she famously took a five-minute nap), she conducted an interview with The Review about her trajectory in film and why she keeps making movies.
 At age 89, Varda is in sharper, more living colour than ever.
-Her new documentary Faces Places (Visages Villages), made in collaboration with the French artist JR, astounded viewers at Cannes and will screen at TIFF '17.
-Here she is on being the only woman in the French New Wave, juggling motherhood and filmmaking, and making space for women in film.
+Her new documentary Faces Places (Visages Villages) (now playing at TIFF Bell Lightbox), made in collaboration with the French artist JR, sees the two art attacking their way through the small villages in France, encountering the locals, learning their stories, and producing epically-sized portraits of them on houses, barns, storefronts, and trains.
+The unexpected friendship between the two artists is something to behold, especially during the film's surprising and cathartic climax.
+Here's Agnès Varda on being the only woman in the French New Wave, juggling motherhood and filmmaking, and making space for women in film.

 You’ve said that when you first began making movies, you had to use cinema as a language.
 I think that’s a very interesting idea.